Capitol Reef National Park

 and a visit to the most famous rock span in the park.

 suitable for all healthy adults and children.
 The entire family will enjoy this wonderful

 not difficult and can be completed by any healthy adult or child.
 No special gear is

 required other than footwear suitable for walking over rough ground.
 The hike involves

 walking approximately one mile each way over a well maintained trail with an elevation

 gain of 400 feet.
-The route will require approximately two hours round trip to complete.
+The route will require approximately one to two hours round trip to complete.